Mubeen142/regged-pterodactyl/README.txt

 * Make sure you're running the latest version of Pterodactyl
 * Make sure you don't have any other theme installed
-* Make sure you don't use WinsCP to upload the files, use FileZilla Instead
+* It is recommended to use FileZilla

 Installation:
 1. upload the files inside the pterodactyl folder to /var/www/pterodactyl